functionland/automatic-poolnode-creation-script/README.md

 # automatic-poolnode-creation-script
-This script is optimized to create a pool node on ubuntu on aws and it also runs sugarfunge-node, sugarfunge-api and go-fula to be able to manage the pool automatically..
+This script is optimized to create a pool node on ubuntu and it also runs sugarfunge-node, sugarfunge-api and go-fula to be able to manage the pool automatically..

 ### Run